haily1711SJSU/favorite_news/README.md

 2. Search By Keyword: Filter and search headlines by keywords.
 Each news page is sorted from newest to oldest

-3.Advanced Search Filter: Filter search by section name, start date, end date and sort from oldest or newest.
+3. Advanced Search Filter: Filter search by section name, start date, end date and sort from oldest or newest.